Innmind/documentation/docs/getting-started/operating-system/processes.md

 This code will print the output of the underlying process in real time.
 The `foreach` call will return when the process is finished.

 ??? tip
-    If you still need to check the result of the process you can still call `#!php $process->wait()` that immediately return the result.
+    If you still need to check the result of the process you can still call `#!php $process->wait()`, it will immediately return the result.

 You can also send content to the `STDIN` of the process via: